vocify/speakr-demo/README.md

 - If you implement the code of detecting which buffer is played on the server side(if you are working with Twilio like providers) then you can send the buffer without the metadata and can use Twilio mark functionality for detecting which buffer is played on the client mobile.
 - When you the get played session_id and sequence_id you can send then to speakr using the status event.
+- If you require a transcript for any feature, it will be available in the metadata under 'transcript'.
+If the `sequence_id` is -2, it indicates the user's transcript, whereas if the `sequence_id` is between 1 and infinity, it corresponds to the AI's transcript.

 ```javascript
 if (Buffer.isBuffer(message)) {